kammitama5/kammitama5.github.io/_posts/2017-11-21-Tuesday-November-21st.md

-## Moon Man and an Interview Tip Meetup
+## Moon Man and an 'Interview Tips' Meetup

 ## Hiya everyone!
 - It's Thanksgiving Week!
 That means...I can stay home and work!